Follow these guidelines in preparing your papers:

-1. PAPERS SHOULD BE PREPARED AS WORD DOCUMENTS (OR IN RTF FORMAT).
-THE FILENAME SHOULD BEGIN WITH YOUR LAST NAME.
-PAPERS SHOULD BE SUBMITTED TO THE PHIL 440 ELECTRONIC DROP BOX.
-THERE IS A LINK TO THE DROP BOX ON THE PHIL 440 WEB PAGE.
-Papers should be no more than 1500 words.
+1. FINAL PAPERS SHOULD BE PREPARED AS WORD DOCUMENTS (OR IN HTML FORMAT).
+THEY SHOULD BE SUBMITTED TO THE PHIL 440 CANVAS SITE.
+PLEASE MAKE SURE YOUR NAME IS ON THE PAPER.
+There is no penalty for length per se, but papers exceeding the guidelines (assuming 300 words per page) will be penalized, if the paper could have been shortened by careful editing.
+(Footnotes do not count in the word limits.)
 Although papers are evaluated chiefly on their philosophical merits, grammar, spelling, and diction will also be evaluated.
 You are expected to express your thoughts in clear, grammatical, English sentences.

 4. TO SHOW THAT YOU UNDERSTAND AN AUTHOR'S POSITION, IT IS NOT SUFFICIENT TO SIMPLY PARROT THE AUTHOR.
 Where you quote the author, make sure you explain in your own words the significance of the quoted material.
 It is often helpful to use your own examples to clarify the views of the author you are discussing.

 5. USE CARE IN INTERPRETING AN AUTHOR, PARTICULARLY SOMEONE YOU DISAGREE WITH.
 If on your interpretation of an author, the author either is inconsistent or has made an obvious error of reasoning, begin by assuming that you have misinterpreted the author.
 Reread the relevant passages carefully to see if you can put together a consistent position that is not obviously erroneous.
 If you cannot do so, come to my office hours or make an appointment to discuss it with me.